DILCISBoard/GroupDocumentation/MeetingNotes/20210526 DILCIS Board Minutes levels.md

 ## **Decision of Workplan:**

-Ja will take the lead and plan for a first meeting and then a first report from the group on the A2 meeting on the 16th of June.
+JA will take the lead and plan for a first meeting and then a first report from the group on the A2 meeting on the 16th of June.

 ## **Notes by:**